cokuscz/CarroFlutterTest/README.md

 #### Technology

-You are required to use Kotlin.
+You are required to use Dart.

 #### Testing